demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

 ### Async Transaction in Mono

-At the time of this writing SQLProvider [doesn't support](https://github.com/fsprojects/SQLProvider/blob/1.1.6/src/SQLProvider/SqlRuntime.Transactions.fs#L56-L59) transactions in Mono as the `TransactionScopeAsyncFlowOption` is [not implemented](https://github.com/mono/mono/blob/mono-5.4.0.167/mcs/class/System.Transactions/System.Transactions/TransactionScope.cs#L105-L123) in Mono.
+At the time of this writing, SQLProvider [doesn't support](https://github.com/fsprojects/SQLProvider/blob/1.1.6/src/SQLProvider/SqlRuntime.Transactions.fs#L56-L59) transactions in Mono as the `TransactionScopeAsyncFlowOption` is [not implemented](https://github.com/mono/mono/blob/mono-5.4.0.167/mcs/class/System.Transactions/System.Transactions/TransactionScope.cs#L105-L123) in Mono.

 So, if we use the datacontext from the above factory function in mono, we may get some errors associated with transaction when we asynchronously write any data to the database